GustavoAdolf0/House_Prices_Advanced_Regression_Techniques/README.md

 4. **Training, Evaluating, and Tuning Models:**
    - Identifying the best model(s) with the least Root Mean Squared Error (RMSE).
-   - Taking a weighted average of the best-performing models to make predictions on valid
+   - Taking a weighted average of the best-performing models to make predictions on valid.